 There are two main types of garlic.
 Each type has a few popular varieties of its kind.
 Here are your options for which kinds of garlic to grow in your garden:

 This type of garlic is the kind most frequently seen at the grocery store.
 It gets its name because the stalk is flexible and gives the garlic a soft neck.
 Some popular varieties of this type of garlic are:

-- Silver Skin Garlic: This variety has a bold flavor and is known for being stored up to one year once dried.
+- Silver Skin: This variety has a bold flavor and is known for being stored up to one year once dried.

-- Artichoke Garlic: This variety is an excellent option if you don’t like a strong garlic flavor.
+- Artichoke: This variety is an excellent option if you don’t like a strong garlic flavor.
 Artichoke garlic’s flavor is less potent.

 Hard neck garlic is what its name says it is.
-This type has a hard stalk which goes all the way up the plant.
+This type has a hard stalk that goes all the way up the plant.
 Here are a few popular varieties of this type:

 - Purple Stripe: If you like baked or roasted garlic cloves, you should grow this type of garlic.
 It’s best known for being used in this way.

 - Rocambole: This variety of garlic is less challenging to cook with.
 It peels easily and stores well for up to six months when dried.